coloradoe/infra-live-multi-region/README.md

 9. The user will go to the root folder for the environment they are working in
 10. The user will run terraworkspace.sh with the region flag (-r) and the region in which they want to provision their resources (ex. us-east-1)
 11. If the user needs to provision the entire infrastructure they will run terragrunt plan-all
-    a.
-If the user only needs to provision a particular module they will go into that folder and run terragrunt plan
+    * If the user only needs to provision a particular module they will go into that folder and run terragrunt plan
 12. The user will verify the changes to add/modify in the infrastructure
 13. If the user is provisioning the entire infrastructure they will run terragrunt apply-all
-    a.
-If the user is provisioning a particular module, they will go into that folder and run terragrunt apply
+    * If the user is provisioning a particular module, they will go into that folder and run terragrunt apply
 14. Profit